Headshot of Dr Singh

 • Other complex autoimmune and other inflammatory conditions

-Dual Expertise: Rheumatology and Internal Medicine
+Dual Expertise & cross-speciality working: Rheumatology and Internal Medicine

 Specialist Clinics and Research